-Between 1942 and 1964, Samy wrote a repertoire of popular songs known in all North Africa.
-On one hand, influenced by Salim Halali whom he admired the voice, he sang traditional songs, in particular old qassidat by Sidi Qaddour Al ‘Alami, Cheikh Bouazza, Bensliman and other great singers of the malhun poetry.
-On another hand, he composed a popular music with traditional influences, based on patterns from malhun or hawzi.
+Between 1942 and 1964, Samy Elmaghribi wrote a song repertoire which became popular in all North Africa.
+Influenced by Salim Halali whom he admired the voice, he sang on one side traditional songs, in particular old qassidat by Sidi Qaddour Al ‘Alami, Cheikh Bouazza, Bensliman and other great singers of the malhun poetry.
+On another side, he composed a popular music with traditional influences, based on patterns from malhun or hawzi.

 He did many tours, especially in Algeria, where he performed with the Symphonic Orchestra of Radio Alger.

-He immigrated to Canada in 1960.
+In 1960 he immigrated to Canada.
 At that time, the Sephardi community of Moroccan origin got bigger in Montreal and Samy Elmaghribi became in 1967 the first cantor of the Hispanic-Portuguese synagogue Shearith Israel.
 He officiated there during 16 years.

 He returned to Montreal in 1996, but continued to travel the world and participated in many big musical events, such as the Festival of Gharnati Singing in Rabat and Oujda (1999) and the Arab-Andalusian Festival at the UNESCO in Paris (2000).
 In 2006, he was invited in the popular TV show Shada al alhan, of which the video became viral on YouTube.

 In USA, he worked for a certain time as a cantor of the Beit Yosef Sephardi synagogue of New Jersey, and taught Sephardi liturgy, especially in the Yeshiva University of New York.

 Samy Elmaghribi passed away on March 9, 2008 in Montreal.